RobG66/Gamelist-Manager/README.md

 ----
 September 25th, 2025

+ *8.11 will be released soon.
+New Gamelist and rest view fixes*

  I might push out a minor bugfix version this weekend.
 I did notice the Reset button isn't resetting all the view filters, minor issue.
 I would also welcome if someone could write up a usage document, with some tips and tricks using filters, mame tools etc.

   I might look into fixing custom paths using more than 1 level.
 It might not need that much effort, but I won't know until I look more into the code.
 I also wanted to add themes like Light, Dark, Blue, Retro, etc.  I just need to remove/replace some color hardcodings into a 'default' theme for the current appearance.